BezouwenR/IBMiProgTool/README.md

 Version 03.03

 - Source user documentation in Pages added to "documents" directory.
+- Compilation attributes saving and restoring corrected and redesigned.

 - - - - - - - - - -